oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.

-A Node.js worker thread is used by each connection to execute a database statement.
-Each thread will wait until all :ref:`round-trips <roundtrips>` between node-oracledb and the database for the statement are complete.
+A Node.js worker thread is used by each node-oracledb Thick mode connection to execute a database statement.
+Each thread will wait until all :ref:`round-trips
+<roundtrips>` between node-oracledb and the database for the statement are
+complete.
 When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then all available threads may be held in use.
 This prevents other connections from beginning work and stops Node.js from handling more user load.

 The thread pool size should be equal to, or greater than, the maximum number of connections.
 If the application does database and non-database